-Counter and crossflow cooling towers are the two different types of cooling towers based on the airflow pattern.
-In a counterflow cooling tower, air and water movement are opposite to each other while in a crossflow cooling tower flow of airflow is horizontal and water flow is verticle.
+The cooling tower is a device used to reject heat and reduce water temperature. counter or cross-flow cooling towers are the two different types of cooling towers based on the airflow pattern.
+In a counterflow cooling tower, air and water movement are opposite to each other while in a crossflow cooling tower flow of airflow is horizontal and water flow is vertical.

-Both the cooling towers are having their own advantages and disadvantages.
+Both the cooling towers counter or cross-flow are having their own advantages and disadvantages.
 The selection of cross and counterflow cooling tower depends on the user requirement considering various considerations.

-Let us discuss which type of cooling tower is best for our need based on different criteria :
+Let us discuss which type of cooling tower (counter or cross-flow cooling tower) is best for our need based on different criteria :